w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 :::info Candidate Recepts

-- Not the entire parablock, but the **paraheader** is placed on the parent block on the relay chain.
+- Not the entire parablock, but the **candidate receipt** consisting of the hash of the parablock, state roots and ID info is placed on the parent block on the relay chain.
 - The relay chain does not access the entire state of a parachain but only the values that changed during that block and the merkelized hashes of the unchanged values.

 :::